antlr/grammars-v4/ecmascript/README.md

 An ANTLR4 grammar for ECMAScript based on the [Standard ECMA-262 5.1 Edition from June 2011](http://www.ecma-international.org/ecma-262/5.1).

-This grammar has some embedded code inside its @parser::members and `@parser::members` blocks in order to properly parse ECMA/JS source files.
+This grammar has some embedded code inside its `@parser::members` and `@lexer::members` blocks in order to properly parse ECMA/JS source files.

 ## Parser